All-New 2026 Subaru Outback Wilderness: Features and Specs

 Technology and Safety Enhancements

-• 12.3-Inch Digital Gauge Cluster: Customizable layouts including a map-centric view for navigation
+• 12.3-Inch Digital Gauge Cluster: Customizable layouts including navigation-focused views

-• Subaru EyeSight Driver Assist suite is standard, now including cruise control, lane centering, emergency stop assist, and hands-free highway driving
+• EyeSight® Driver Assist: Includes adaptive cruise, lane centering, emergency stop assist, and new hands-free highway driving

 2026 Subaru Outback Wilderness interior technology